St. Philip’s is so tiny. Is it a real church?

 What’s a service at St. Philip’s like?

 Joyful.
 Prayerful.
 Warm.
-There's a lot of talking and laughter before things get underway.
-Whether it’s a normal Sunday with 35 or 40 people at each of the two masses, or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.
+There’s a lot of talking and laughter before things get underway.
+Whether it’s a normal Sunday with 30 or more people at each of the two masses, or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.

 On Sundays, the 8:15 a.m. service is quiet and contemplative, with no music or singing.
 The 10:15 a.m. service attracts people who enjoy a more exuberant expression of their faith.
 Members of our choir come a few minutes beforehand to practice hymns for that day.